Mirantis/k8s-devbox/README.md

 ```
 e2e [focus]
 ```
-Runs e2e test(s).
+Run e2e test(s).
 You can specify a filter as regular expression.
 If no filter (focus) is specified, the same set of e2e tests as in upstream CI is used.
 Note that you need to do `make quick-release` and start the cluster via either `local-up` or `kube-up` before you can